“Eat the frog” to boost your productivity

 So, if you feel demoralized at the thought of doing your most demanding tasks first thing in the morning, remember that the first step is always the hardest.
-It’ll be easier once you gain momentum and really focus on a task.
+It’ll be easier once you gain momentum and really focus on the task.

 Parse the tasks into smaller chunks

 But, reaching the end goal of a project may seem far from reach, especially when you’re just starting.

 In order to get that sense of completion at equal intervals in the project, and not just at its end, you should parse your project into smaller tasks — this will make your goals seem more manageable, because you’ll be striving for one part of that goal at a time.

-So, you put this project on paper, and notice you can parse it into 3 tasks.
-These tasks are parts of a larger goal (the project), and you can treat them like mini-goals you have to complete.
+So, you put this project on paper, and notice you can parse it into 3 tasks — these tasks are parts of a larger goal, and you can treat them like mini-goals you have to complete.